But how is that possible you might ask?

 Food intolerance’s kind of “sneak upon” you.
 Many of us never make the connection between the foods we eat and how we feel.

 One of my client came to me with IBS symptoms.
 We determined her metabolic type which in this case, under stress, has a very sensitive digestive system.
 We did the elimination diet and she immediately felt better after taking out wheat/gluten and dairy from her diet.
 We then worked on strengthening her digestive system so that she could easily digest the more difficult to digest foods such as gluten and diary.

 It’s not the gluten or diary that is a problem – its a poor digestive system.

-If you have signs and symptoms of poor digestion such as gas, bloating, burping, constipation or diarrhea, loose stools and heartburn.
-Then come Spring, it will be time to do an Ayurveda Reset & Renew Program.
+If you have signs and symptoms of poor digestion such as gas, bloating, burping, constipation or diarrhea, loose stools and heartburn, try my free 5 Day Anti-Inflammatory Cleanse.